-In each field batch of one hundred sample numbers, two pairs of field duplicate samples (i.e. two samples collected from the same site) were collected: duplicate pair A-B and duplicate pair C-D. A field duplicate consists of a second complete composite sample, collected with a central point a small distance (c.
+In each field batch of one hundred sample numbers, four pairs of field duplicate samples (i.e. two samples collected from the same site) were collected: duplicate pairs A-B, C-D, E-F and G-H. A field duplicate consists of a second complete composite sample, collected with a central point a small distance (c.
 21 m) from the original sampling point (Figure 2).
 Thus, no two samples of a duplicate pair are strictly a duplicate of one another but are separated by a very short distance on what is considered the same site.
-There will necessarily be some variance between the duplicate samples, and this will depend on the soil type, geology and other factors, including anthropogenic influences.
+There will necessarily be some compositional variance between the duplicate samples, and this will depend on soil type, geology and other factors, including anthropogenic influences.